 What does that tell us?
-It says that the profit will be ZERO when the Price is $126 or $334
+It says that the profit is ZERO when the Price is $126 or $334

 But we want to know the maximum profit, don't we?

-It will be exactly half way in-between!
+It is exactly half way in-between!
 At $230

 And here is the graph: